Conference Reporter

 Ava Santina-Evans, Political Correspondent at JOE.co.uk

 TV is so much harder because if you’re broadcasting on that, or you’re editing a presenter on that, they’re conscious a lot of time about how they look, the sort of facial expressions they’re giving.
 “Am I sitting up straight?
 Is my hair in place?”
-It sounds silly, but there’s a lot of distractions.
+It sounds silly, but there are a lot of distractions.
 Whereas when it’s radio, you’re really in a room with a microphone.
 You’ve got to be ten times more interesting than if you were on television because it’s the only sense that you’re actually engaging.

 What does PoliticsJOE bring to the kind of media landscape that’s different?